Dual-Camera Smooth Zoom on Mobile Phones: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} The multi-view dual-camera image pairs for reconstructing 3D models are captured by Redmi K50 Ultra mobile phone, including 78 indoor and outdoor scenes.
+\textbf{Datasets.} The multi-view dual-camera image pairs for reconstructing 3D models are captured by Redmi K50 Ultra mobile phone, including 48 indoor ones captured in \textit{classrooms}, \textit{dining halls}, and \textit{shopping malls}, and 30 outdoor ones collected in \textit{campuses} and \textit{companies}.
 For each scene, we first capture dual-camera image pairs from 15 front-facing viewpoints.
 Due to the narrower FOV of W camera, surrounding areas in the UW image are not seen in the corresponding W image.
 To cover these areas, we additionally capture 6 images with W camera.
-Besides, in each scene, we randomly select 5 dual-camera image pairs to evaluate the performance of ZoomGS, and the remaining images are employed for training.
-Based on the proposed data factory, we generate a synthetic dataset for DCSZ, which comprises $155$ zoom sequences. $127$ sequences are used for training FI models, and the remaining $28$ ones are used for evaluation.
-Each sequence contains $33$ frames with a resolution $1632 \times 1612$.
-Note that the scenes in the testing data are unseen in the training ones.
-In addition, we collect 45 real-world dual-camera images to evaluate FI model in the real world.
+In each scene, we randomly select 5 dual-camera image pairs to evaluate the performance of ZoomGS, and the remaining images are used for training.
+Based on the proposed data factory, we generate a synthetic dataset for DCSZ, which comprises $155$ zoom sequences.
+127 sequences from 64 randomly sampled scenes are used for training, and the remaining 28 sequences from 14 scenes are used for testing.
+Each sequence contains $33$ frames with a resolution $1632 \times 1216$.
+In addition, we collect a real-world dataset from 100 scenes that are non-overlapped with the synthetic dataset to evaluate FI model in the real world.
+Please see some dataset examples in the Suppl.

 \textbf{Training Configurations.} We adopt Adam optimizer~\cite{kingma2014adam} to train the base Gaussians for 5k iterations first and then jointly optimize it with CamTrans module for 30k iterations.
 The learning rate setting for base Gaussians is the same as 3DGS~\cite{3DGS}, while the learning rate for CamTrans module is initially set to $1\times10^{-3}$ and decayed to $1\times10^{-6}$ after 20k iterations.